khetrak/streamburner/README.md

 ```

 Output will be available in the dist/ directory, in raw and minified format.
 You can edit
-the userscript extension to load your StreamBurner from your own URL for testing.
+the userscript extension to load StreamBurner from your own URL for testing.